7415963987456321/DFA/README.md

     ./dfa -s [number of states] -f [file to read] || -h [help] After which input can be entered, pressing enter twice indicates end of input.

+# TODO:
+- Update readme for new syntax
+- Make parser proper
+- Fix the tests
+- Fix build file

 /* Copyright (C) 2019, Hrafnkell Sigurðarson <hrs70@hi.is> */